salesforce/lwc-rfcs/text/0000-light-dom.md

 Since the `<slot>` element itself isn't rendered, adding attributes or event listeners to the `<slot>` element in the template will throw a compiler error.

+Due to the above differences from regular `<slot>`, LWC compiler will enforce the presence of `<slot shadow="false">` on Light DOM slots to make it explicit to the user that these are different slots.

 #### Styles

 Until now styles used in LWC components were scoped to the component thanks to shadow DOM (or synthetic shadow DOM) style scoping.
 In the light DOM, component styles naturally leak out of the component; LWC doesn't do any style scoping out of the box.
-Developers are in charge of making sure to write specific enough selectors to target the intended element or pseudo-element.
+Developers are in charge of writing selectors that are specific enough to target the intended element or pseudo-element.

 To support the cases where a shadow DOM element composes a light element, light DOM styles are required to be injected to the closest root node.
-For a given light DOM elements if all the ancestor components are also a light DOM components, the component style sheet will be injected in the document `<head>`.
-Otherwise if any of the ancestors is a shadow DOM component, the style has to be injected in the closest shadow root.
+For a given light DOM element, if all the ancestor components are also a light DOM components, the component style sheet will be injected in the document `<head>`.
+Otherwise, if any of the ancestors is a shadow DOM component, the style has to be injected in the closest shadow root.
 Upon insertion of a light DOM element, LWC does the following steps:

 - look up for the closest root node (`Node.prototype.getRootNode()`)
 - insert the stylesheet if not already present: